Plainville Pruning Services

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

-Pruning or tree work near wetlands, vernal pools, streams, rivers, or ponds in Plainville is regulated under the Wetlands Protection Act (M.G.L. c.
+Tree work near wetlands, vernal pools, streams, or other protected areas in Plainville is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones (25-100 feet).
-Environmental assessments must consider soil stability, water quality, and streambank protection, and must coordinate with MS4 stormwater requirements and MassDEP Stormwater Standards.
-Site protection includes avoiding soil compaction in critical root zones, using temporary erosion controls, and staging debris to prevent runoff.
-Wildlife habitat is protected through seasonal restrictions (March–August) for nesting birds and assessment of cavity trees for bats.
-Coordination with the Mass Division of Fisheries & Wildlife is required for rare species.
+Environmental assessments must consider soil stability, water quality, and wildlife habitat.
+Seasonal restrictions protect nesting birds and rare species, and erosion controls are mandatory.
+Coordination with MS4 stormwater requirements and MassDEP Stormwater Standards is essential.
+For permitting and site-specific guidance:

 Plainville Conservation Commission